 Welcome to Jorrit Enserink's research group

 Cells are continuously exposed to changes in their environment.
 For optimal growth and survival, cells have developed mechanisms that sense these alterations and generate responses that maintain cellular homeostasis.
 A major response to environmental stimuli is transcriptional reprogramming.

 The lab’s main goal is to understand how cells cope with environmental changes, in particular in terms of regulation of transcription.
-We mainly focus on regulation of transcription by post-translational modifications, such as phosphorylation, ubiquitination and sumoylation, and we primarily use the model organism Saccharomyces cerevisiae for our studies.
+We mainly focus on regulation of transcription by post-translational modifications, such as phosphorylation, ubiquitination and sumoylation.
+We make use of the model organism Saccharomyces cerevisiae as well as vertebrate cell lines.

 Sumoylation and cell stress

 We want to understand how cells modulate transcription in response to environmental changes, in particular nutrient starvation.
 We are particularly interested in the role of the ubiquitin family protein Sumo.
 Sumoylation is clearly important in rewiring of transcription in response to cell stress.
 However, which proteins are sumoylated and how Sumo regulates their function remains mysterious.
 By performing ChIP-seq experiments and mass spectrometry we have identified a number of proteins that become sumoylated during cell stress.
 We are currently studying the molecular mechanism by which Sumo modulates the activity of these proteins to regulate transcription.

 Regulation of transcription by signal transduction kinases and phosphatases